-Aims Community College: What is a day in the life of an (your position) like for you?
+Aims Community College: What is a day in the life of a Chief Technology Officer like for you?

 Brad Yoder: As the CTO, I need to be ready to work with any constituency within the Aims community, at any time.
 Whether it be academics, services, operations or community relations there is a technology component that helps empower the college to do it's work.
 At one end of the scale I may be working, with the IT team, on ensuring technology works day to day.
 On the other end of the scale I'll work with college stakeholders to define future technology strategies that align with the college's strategic goals.
 It is a busy role that provides diverse and exciting challenges.

 ACC: What makes your department the best?

 BY: The staff.
 They are at the core of all we do and without their expertise, energy and collaboration, we could not achieve the things we do.

 BY: Success is a personal measurement.
 It may be individual growth, completing a degree or certificate, transferring to further their education, or something else.
 The beauty of Aims is that it has the capacity to help a student achieve that success as he or she defines it.